Global Country of World Peace

-The Global Country of World Peace (GCWP) is a non-profit organization that aims to promote Transcendental Meditation, education, and the construction of "buildings for peace" in the world's major cities.
-Inaugurated by Maharishi Mahesh Yogi, the founder of Transcendental Meditation, on 7 October 2000, the GCWP was originally conceived as "a country without borders for peace-loving people everywhere."
-It has issued a currency called the "Raam" and its leader is neurologist Tony Nader.
+The Global Country of World Peace (GWCP) is a non-profit world government organization that aims to promote transcendental meditation, education, and the construction of "buildings for peace" in the world's major cities.
+Inaugurated by Maharishi Mahesh Yogi, on 7 October 2000, the GCWP was originally conceived as "a country without borders for peace-loving people everywhere."

+The organization is run by rajas (kings), initiates who have "spiritual dominion" over an existing nation in accordance with the teachings of the Maharishi and "Divine Intelligence".
+It has issued a currency called the raam and its leader (the Maharaja, or Great King) is neurologist Tony Nader.

 In 2002, the GCWP was incorporated in the state of Iowa, USA with its headquarters in Maharishi Vedic City.
-It has administrative or educational centres in the U.S., the Netherlands and Ireland.
+It has administrative or educational centres in the U.S., the Netherlands, and Ireland.
+Since the early 2000s, the GCWP has made unsuccessful effots in establishing a sovereign nation state in locations in Africa, Asia, and Latin America.

-Mission
+Origins and mission

+In the 1970s, the Maharishi initiated plans towards a new world government that revolved around his TM teachings (example: Science of Creative Intelligence) and met with world leaders, Canadian prime minister Pierre Trudeau, for talks about this goal.
+By the 2000s, the Maharishi began making anti-democratic statements in public, announcing his plans for a monarchic government in "every country" based on "the custody of God vested in kings."
+TM leaders were crowned as "rajas" (kings) of the GCWP, with Tony Nader receiving the highest honor as the "Maharaja" (Great King) and "First Sovereign Ruler of the Global Country of World Peace" Reports indicate that these leaders of the TM movement must pay $1 million to be crowned as "rajas" within the GCWP hierarchy.

 According to a report from Bloomberg, the GCWP's tax filings describe its mission as the creation of world peace 'by unifying all nations in happiness prosperity, invincibility, and perfect health'.
 The mission of the US-based division of the GCWP, according to a 2005 article, is to promote "enlightenment, good health, and peace through the practice of Transcendental Meditation" and to build palaces of peace in 3000 of the world's major cities.